ChainAgnostic/CAIPs/CAIPs/caip-2.md

 ### Semantics

 Each `namespace` covers a class of similar blockchains.
-Usually it describes an ecosystem or standard, such as e.g. `cosmos` or `eip155`.
+Usually it describes an ecosystem or standard, such as e.g. `cosmos` or `evm`.
 One namespace should refer to one resolution method to resolve the chain's reference.
 A `reference` is a way to identify a blockchain within a given namespace.
 The semantics as well as the more granular syntax are of the reference are delegated to each namespace specification to be define in separate CAIPs describing resolution method.